 Smarter Content Marketing

 I could go on and on.
-In fact, I did in a recent presentation for the Frederick County Chamber of Commerce.
+In fact, I did in a presentation for the Frederick County Chamber of Commerce.

 The point of this post is to get you thinking about content differently.
 Content is not something you should fear.
 Content is the conduit through which you form stronger relationships with your clients, fans, and brand ambassadors.